LenchetoFC/youtube-usage-regulator/README.md

 ### Watch Times

 - [ ] If at least two videos are playing at once, watch times will count both.
 Meaning one second in real time will result in two seconds saved to database
+- [ ] The first shorts is not counted towards watch times

 ## Sole Author & Developer